hybridsjs/hybrids/docs/core-features/render.md

 ## Unit Testing

-Because of the asynchronous update mechanism, it might be tricky to test if the custom element instance renders correctly.
+Because of the asynchronous nature of the update process, it might be tricky to test if the custom element instance renders correctly.
 However, you can create your unit tests based on the definition itself.

 The render key is usually a function, which returns the update function.
 It can be called synchronously with mocked host and arbitrary target element (for example `<div>` element):